What is gender pay gap reporting?

 Calculations for pay is based on employee payroll data on the average earnings of men and women in their workforce between certain specified dates.
 Average earnings differ from equal pay, which means men and women must be paid the same as each other for equal or similar work.

-Public authorities and private and voluntary organisations have slightly different reporting dates:
+Public authorities and private and voluntary organisations have different reporting dates for gender pay gap reporting:

 - Most public authorities are required to report on their workforces’ salaries between 1st April and 31st of March each year.
 They are then required to submit their report by 30th March the following year.